 What paper, pens and inks do you prefer to use?

-I enjoy using Canson Edition paper, and a shade like "antique white" or "vanilla" as I feel like it adds a warmth to the finished drawing.
+I enjoy using Canson Edition paper, and a shade like "antique white" as I feel like it adds a warmth to the finished drawing.
+I'm not a huge fan of stark white paper.
 As far as pens, I use a dip pen holder (the kind you would use for calligraphy), fitted with an R. Esterbrook pen nib (School #1000 series).
 I bought these off ebay.
 I like using two kinds of ink for my drawings.
 Speedball Super Black, and Dr. Ph.
 Martin's Black Star Matte.
 The Speedball ink is good for line-work and an initial coating of large black areas.
 The Dr. Ph.
-Martin's is good for adding a second coat to large black areas and cutting down on reflectiveness due to the shellac found in the Speedball ink.
+Martin's is good for adding a second coat to large black areas and cutting down on reflectiveness.

 What is it like to exhibit your personal work in galleries?
 Do you feel successful?